pavans99/ISS-_Position_And_SIghting_Data_Parser/README.md

 	utc_time:11:28
 	utc_date:Feb 22, 2022

+All data is printed sequentially as it appears in the xml file.
+Text before the colon indicates a value key and text after the colon indicates the key value.

 Example output for the command given for print_countries is

 	All countries:
 	United_States

+At the very top of each output is a label indicating what type of data is returned.
+In this example the list of countries in the sighting data is returned so "All countries:" is printed.
+On each subsequent line data conforming to the query parameter is printed.
+Repeated values such as the same country or region when returning a list of all countries or regions are not printed.
+For example, even though "United_States" appears many times in the sighting data, it is only printed once.
+However, as in the example for city_data, country or region data may be repeated when it is referenced in the context of each specific sighting case.

 <h2>Instructions for Running</h2>
 <h4>Pulling and Running the Image</h4>